CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   :bdg-warning:`SIStat` **Set up your project**

   `SIStat <https://sistat.ucla.edu/ccnsas/login.asp>`_ is our platform for all scan management activities: linking funds/IRBs, scheduling scans, assigning team members to scans, and more.

-    - Link funds
+    - Link funding source

       - Go to Financial > Add Fund.
 Carefully fill in the requested information.
 You will need your FAU.